3. Sequential and other types in Python#

 ## ['five', 'three']

-In fact, from and to are optional – when omitted, they default to one of the sequence boundaries.
+In fact, the from and to parts of a slice are optional.
+When omitted, they default to one of the sequence boundaries.

 ## ['four', 'five']